ianychoi/horizon-i18n-tools/README.md

 import-trans.sh
 ---------------

-A script to import Transifex translations into Horizon repo.
+A script to import Zanata translations into Horizon repo.

 It is usually used to update translations in the I18N translation check site.